kreativan/wirekit-core/README.md

 WireKit comes with menu manager built in.
 It is based on processwire templates and pages, which gives us much flexibility...
 With custom admin UI, you can manage all site navigation and menus in one place.

 ### System and Site Settings
 Site settings in wirekit are handled with system page and custom field that will generate settings fields from the json file.
 This way we can define site settings based on a project.
-Json file is located at `/vendor/json/system.json`, to change it, and add your own options, just copy `system.json` file to the `/templates/assets/json/` folder, and do your changes there.
+Json file is located at `/vendor/json/system.json`.
+To change it, and add your own options, just copy `system.json` file to the `/templates/assets/json/` folder, and do your changes there.
 This way your settings will not be overwritten during the updates.
 `$system` is a global variable in wirekit, so you can access the system page via api from anywhere as `$system` in template files, `$this->system` in modules, and `wire("system")` from anywhere.
 To get the site settings use `$system->settings("field_name")`.

 ### _init.php